FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 1. Necessary YANG modules - YANG modules that are required for the correct callbacks working.
 2. Configuration - update 'config/lighty-uniconfig-config.json'.
-3. Update repository - add 'necessary YANG modules' from point 1 into 'latest' or specific 'user-repository' and define remote endpoints and scripts in some YANG file or create new one for callbacks.
+3. Update repository - add 'necessary YANG modules' from point 1 into at least one YANG repository in the cache directory and define remote endpoints and scripts in some YANG file or create new one for callbacks.
 For definition of remote endpoints 'frinx-callpoint@2022-06-22.yang' extension must be used.
-4. UniStore node - create UniStore node with using 'latest' or specific 'user-repository' that should contain 'necessary YANG modules' from point 1 and YANG file with defined endpoints and scripts.
+4. UniStore node - create UniStore node with using YANG repository that contains 'necessary YANG modules' from point 1 and YANG file with defined endpoints and scripts.

+!!!
+The Point 4 is optional in the UniConfig shell because the UniConfig creates dummy UniStore nodes for all repositories that meet conditions in point 3.
+In this case, the dummy UniStore node name is the same as YANG repository name.
+In the RestConf the point 4 is mandatory.
+!!!

 ### Necessary YANG modules